 Rhino performance isn't affected by the number of CPU cores in your workstation, but rather the frequency of the few cores from which the software draws power.
-In order to accelerate your specific creative workflow, BOXX configures its Rhino workstations, like the highly recommended APEXX S3 professionally overclocked to 5.1 GHz to accelerate frequency-bound applications.
+In order to accelerate your specific creative workflow, BOXX Rhino recommended hardware includes the APEXX S3 professionally overclocked to 5.3 GHz.

 As an AEC professional, you’re no stranger to having to work on-the-go, but no matter if you're in transit or remote, you need a capable mobile workstation to support Rhino creative workflows.
 Finding a computer to emulate desktop Rhino performance isn't easy, but it's not impossible.
-BOXX has developed a line of mobile laptops which provide users the same type of performance they'd expect from a desktop workstation.
-For instance, while the GoBOXX MXL features an 8th generation 3.7GHz Intel® Core® i7 processor, the GoBOXX SLM has six cores and the power of the new NVIDIA Quadro® P4000 GPU
+BOXX mobile laptops provide users the same type of performance they'd expect from a desktop workstation.
+GoBOXX MXL features an Intel® Core® i7 desktop processor, while the GoBOXX SLM has eight cores and NVIDIA RTX graphics.